Freelancing & The Design Business

 Disruptive innovation revolutionises products, services, and business ways that seemed cemented just years or decades earlier.
 Like it or not, disruption has become the new normal.

-Triggered by ambition that borders on hubris, fueled by mountains of cash, powered by digital technology, and spread by ubiquitous connectivity, tiny startups now routinely threaten titanic incumbents.
+Triggered by ambition that borders on hubris, fueled by vast amounts of capital, driven by digital technology, and spread by ubiquitous connectivity, tiny startups now routinely challenge titanic incumbents.

 Because, ready or not, disruption is coming!
 Riding the wave or watching from the shoreline as your castle crumbles is the choice.